lili919/datajournalism/README.md

 These two datasets help understand how the overall situation of gender equality is and how it is in women's political participation in China.

 The third dataset is from US-China Economic and Security Review Commission that examines the number of women's representation in Chinese leadership.
 Here's a link to the original data: https://www.uscc.gov/research/women-chinas-leadership
 This data was published on March 30, 2022 and downloaded in November, 2022.
 It examines women's representation in China in three aspects - Chinese community party, Chinese government, Chinese military.

+Here is a link directing to the article: https://lili919.github.io/gender_inequality.html